Original Cast (record label): 1976-78: Take Home Tunes and Broadway Baby

 The Yekos' record label began modestly with the release an EP of songs from the off-Broadway musical The Robber Bridegroom, performed by a studio cast comprising Jerry Orbach and Virginia Vestoff.
-It was released under the label 'Take Home Tunes', with a catalogue number of 761.
+It was released under the Take Home Tunes label, with a catalogue number of 761.
 This simple numbering system, derived from the year of release plus a digit for each sequential album, would be used for several decades to come.
-This first EP was soon followed by another, entitled Martin Charnin's Mini Album: 5 Great Songs from Not-So-Great Shows.
+This first EP was soon followed by Martin Charnin's Mini Album: 5 Great Songs from Not-So-Great Shows.
 This comprised excerpts from three stage musicals with lyrics by Martin Charnin, who was then best known as the lyricist for the smash-hit Annie.
-The five songs represented highlights from the scores of Mata Hari (music by Jerome Coopersmith), La Strada (music by Lionel Bart) and the unproduced Softly (music by Harold Arlen), as performed by Laurie Beechman, Robert Guillaume, Larry Kert and Charnin himself.
+The five songs represented highlights from the scores of Mata Hari (music by Jerome Coopersmith), La Strada (music by Lionel Bart), and the unproduced Softly (music by Harold Arlen), as performed by Laurie Beechman, Robert Guillaume, Larry Kert, and Charnin himself.

 The first LP to be produced by the Yekos was a recording of selections from the musical The Baker's Wife by Stephen Schwartz, which was then touring prior to a much-anticipated Broadway opening.
 After hearing about the show, the Yekos had travelled to Boston to see it and, impressed by its score, subsequently telephoned Schwartz to discuss a possible recording.
 Schwartz was enthusiastic, but his initial suggestion that a full cast album might be produced was beyond the reach of the fledgling producers.
 After the show closed (without making it to Broadway), the Yekos negotiated to record an LP of excerpts, with the composer himself choosing what he considered to be the best songs.
 The recording sessions took place in early 1977 in an apartment studio in Greenwich Village.
-This, however, was so small that the entire cast could not be present; consequently, Schwartz suggested that only the three principal cast members be involved.
-These comprised Paul Sorvino as the titular baker, a then-unknown Patti Lupone as his wife, and Kurt Peterson as her love interest.
+However, the space was so small that the entire cast could not be present; consequently, Schwartz suggested that only the three principal cast members be involved.
+These comprised Paul Sorvino as the titular baker, a then-unknown Patti LuPone as his wife, and Kurt Peterson as her love interest.
 The completed album, comprising six solo numbers and five duets, received a Grammy nomination after its release in 1977.

 At the same time, the Yekos produced and released an EP with some additional songs from the same show, performed by original cast member Paul Sorvino along with Darlene Conley, Denise Lor, and Portia Nelson (who were not in the touring production) and composer/lyricist Stephen Schwartz and his wife, Carol.
 This, incidentally, also represented the last time that the Yekos would release a vinyl recording in a 7-inch format.